Friday, October 11, 2024

 Michael’s Story

 Michael was a 28-year-old developer who owed $30,000 on credit cards and a personal loan.
-The most expensive debt was a credit card that carried a 22% APR balance of $10,000.
+A credit card with a 22% APR balance of $10,000 was the most expensive debt.
 By prioritizing this via the avalanche method, Michael could save more than $2,000 in interest as compared to the snowball method.
 The debt-free result for him took three years, but the interest money he saved enabled him to start an emergency fund even before his debts were totally paid.

-After some surprise home repairs and medical bills, the family of five-the Garcias-found themselves $50,000 in debt.
+After some surprise home repairs and medical bills, the family of five Garcias found themselves $50,000 in debt.
 They owed between 8% and 18% APR on their debts.
-Using the avalanche method, they paid off their highest-interest debt first to become debt-free in four years, saving almost $3,500 in interest when compared with paying off their debts in a less strategic order.
+Using the avalanche method, they first paid off their highest-interest debt to become debt-free in four years, saving almost $3,500 in interest compared to paying off their debts in a less strategic order.

-These stories highlighted how the avalanche method works according to a different situation and how financial savings could bring in long-term health in the regard.
+These stories highlighted how the avalanche method works according to a different situation and how financial savings could bring in long-term health in this regard.

 Avalanche Method vs. Snowball Method: Which is Right for You?